mikependon/RepoDB.NET/pages/operations/bulkdelete.md

 }
 ```

-> By using the physical table, it gives you maximum performance over the `#Table` temp table.
-However, you need to be aware that the table is shared to any calls.
+> By using the actual pseudo physical table, it will further help you maximize the performance (over using the `#Table` temp table).
+However, you need to be aware that the table is shared to any call.
 So parallelism may fail on this scenario.

 ### Passing a Transaction